|

 -s, --signoff

-Add a Signed-off-by trailer to the commit message, using the
+Add a Signed-off-by trailer to the commit message (see

-committer identity of yourself.
-See the signoff option in
+yourself.
+See the signoff option in git-commit(1) for more

 -k, --keep